ierusalim/php-random-gen/README.md

 of elements (100,000 or more) this can work slowly depends of generation models.

-But, when using simple numeric keys (1,2...n) and simple values range 0-65535, time of generation array of 1 million elements is less than 1 second.
+But, when using simple numeric keys (1,2...n) and simple values range 0-65535, time of generation array of 1 million elements (with depth 2-3 levels) is less than 1 second.

 See example:
 ```php